Инновации и синхронизированное управление совместной работой над проектами

 “Managing the learning curves with undergraduate students is very challenging because of the high rotation rate and their mobility,” says Dr. Guerra-Zubiaga.
 “Implementing high-quality case studies is important.
 We can potentially gain attention from industry through academic projects.”

 A key aspect of the successful implementation of Tecnomatix at KSU was support from Siemens.
 “We used Siemens Global Technical Access Center support services as we moved through the implementation,” Dr. Guerra-Zubiaga explains.
 “Siemens also provided a grant to KSU supporting mechatronics and advanced manufacturing education.”

 Siemens is a member of the Industry Advisory Board, providing support, guidance and advice on the mission and goals of the Mechatronics Engineering department and promoting collaboration between academia and industry.
 Siemens USA also funds an annual scholarship for undergraduate students seeking the bachelor’s degree in Mechatronics Engineering.

-The use of Siemens PLM Software solutions at KSU has yielded benefits for faculty, students and the university.
+The use of Siemens Digital Industries Software solutions at KSU has yielded benefits for faculty, students and the university.